 - Sunscreen (essential) – Once you are out in the open space, there will be no place to hide from the sun.

 - Padlock for the locker (essential) Those are not provided at Tayrona Park.

 - Swimming costume – Skinny dipping is not allowed unless you are directly heading for the nudist beach (its an option)

 - Towel – For the beach and shower.
 I carry one microfibre towel, which dries quickly, is very light and is versatile.
 The great thing about microfibre towels is that sand doesn’t stick to them either.

 - Torch or headlamp – for the night trips to the bathroom.
 There is also no light where the hammocks are – in case you need to access your locker or padlock combination.
-The phone torch would probably do I, but I have drawn my phone in the sea on the first day and couldn’t be more grateful for my head torch I take with me on all trips.
+The phone torch would probably do I, but I have drawn my phone in the sea on the first day and couldn’t be more grateful for the head torch I take with me on all trips.
 It’s a great reading lamp too!

 - Book – There I no signal or internet around Tayrona Park.
 And accidents happen.
 I ended up with no phone and couldn’t be more grateful for my book!